Ginger Snaps Baking Affairs

 Can I Use A Different Frosting Other Than Cream Cheese?

 Although I love this cake with cream cheese frosting, you can certainly use a different flavor.
-Other flavors to consider would be: vanilla buttercream, chocolate buttercream, or even a cinnamon spiced cream cheese frosting.
+Other flavors to consider would be: smooth and creamy brown sugar frosting, the best chocolate buttercream, or even a cinnamon spiced cream cheese frosting.

 banana cake slice sitting on a place just begging to be eaten